varunsubhash/Taxi-Demand-Prediction/README.md

 <p>
 -To solve the above we would be using data collected in Jan - Mar 2015 to predict the pickups in Jan - Mar 2016.
 </p>

+# Performance metrics
+1. Mean Absolute percentage error.
+2. Mean Squared error.

+## Data Cleaning

+In this section we will be doing univariate analysis and removing outlier/illegitimate values which may be caused due to some error

+### 1. Pickup Latitude and Pickup Longitude

+It is inferred from the source https://www.flickr.com/places/info/2459115 that New York is bounded by the location cordinates(lat,long) - (40.5774, -74.15) & (40.9176,-73.7004) so hence any cordinates not within these cordinates are not considered by us as we are only concerned with pickups which originate within New York.

+<b>Observation:-</b> As you can see above that there are some points just outside the boundary but there are a few that are in either South america, Mexico or Canada

+### 2. Dropoff Latitude & Dropoff Longitude

+It is inferred from the source https://www.flickr.com/places/info/2459115 that New York is bounded by the location cordinates(lat,long) - (40.5774, -74.15) & (40.9176,-73.7004) so hence any cordinates not within these cordinates are not considered by us as we are only concerned with dropoffs which are within New York.

+<b>Observation:-</b> The observations here are similar to those obtained while analysing pickup latitude and longitude

+### 3. Trip Durations:

+<p style="font-size:18px">According to NYC Taxi &amp; Limousine Commision Regulations <b style= "color:blue">the maximum allowed trip duration in a 24 hour interval is 12 hours.</b> </p>